 Keywords: rest, recuperation, mental retreat, stillness, contemplation, recovery, withdrawal

-The Four of Swords is one of the most quietly radical cards in the deck — a figure in repose, swords laid aside, choosing stillness with the same deliberateness that others bring to action.
+The Four of Swords is one of the most quietly radical cards in the deck -- a figure in repose, swords laid aside, choosing stillness with the same deliberateness that others bring to action.
 In a culture that prizes relentless productivity, this card arrives as a counter-teaching: that rest is not the absence of effort but a distinct form of it, and that the mind which never stops cannot see clearly.
-You have been through something — perhaps a conflict, a period of intense strain, a mental or emotional marathon — and your system is asking for recovery time with the same urgency that a wound asks for rest.
+You have been through something -- perhaps a conflict, a period of intense strain, a mental or emotional marathon -- and your system is asking for recovery time with the same urgency that a wound asks for rest.
 This is not surrender; it is intelligent strategy, the kind practiced by those who understand that they are long-game players.
-The three swords on the wall in this card's traditional image are not forgotten — they will still be there when you are ready — but the fourth, the one beneath the figure, is already in hand, already pointing toward the altar of what is sacred.
+The swords on the wall in this card's traditional image are not forgotten -- they will still be there when you are ready.
 Let your mind be quiet.
 Let the answers come in the silence rather than the striving.